mrjones2014/op.nvim/README.md

 ## Commands

 - `:OpSignin` - Choose a 1Password account to sign in with.
-Accepts account shorthand, signin address, account UUID, or user UUID as an optional argument
+Accepts account shorthand, signin address, account UUID, or user UUID as an optional argument.
 - `:OpSignout` - End your current 1Password CLI session.
 - `:OpWhoami` - Check which 1Password account your current CLI session is using.
 - `:OpInsert` - Insert an item reference at current cursor position.